Generalized Anxiety Disorder (GAD)

 There are three types of medication prescribed for generalized anxiety disorder:

-- Buspirone – This anti-anxiety drug, known by the brand name Buspar, is generally considered to be the safest drug for generalized anxiety disorder.
-Unlike the benzodiazepines, buspirone isn’t sedating or addictive.
+Buspirone.
+This anti-anxiety drug, known by the brand name Buspar, is generally considered to be the safest drug for generalized anxiety disorder.
 Although buspirone will take the edge off, it will not entirely eliminate anxiety.

-- Benzodiazepines – These anti-anxiety drugs act very quickly (usually within 30 minutes to an hour).
-The rapid relief the benzodiazepines provide is a major benefit, but there are serious drawbacks as well.
-Physical and psychological dependence are common after more than a few weeks of use.
+Benzodiazepines.
+These anti-anxiety drugs act very quickly (usually within 30 minutes to an hour), but physical and psychological dependence are common after more than a few weeks of use.
 They are generally recommended only for severe, paralyzing episodes of anxiety.

-- Antidepressants – A number of antidepressants are used in the treatment of generalized anxiety disorder.
-However, the relief antidepressants provide for anxiety is not immediate, and the full effect isn't felt for up to six weeks.
-Some antidepressants can also exacerbate sleep problems and cause nausea.
+Antidepressants.
+The relief antidepressants provide for anxiety is not immediate, and the full effect isn't felt for up to six weeks.
+Some antidepressants can also exacerbate sleep problems and cause nausea or other side effects.